 - Other information as needed

-- Communicate your plan to employees and vendor partners
+- Communicate your plan to employees

 - Provide access to the plan (paper and electronic) to appropriate personnel